Ashley-omy/transport-tycoon-javafx-team-project/README.md

 ## My Contributions

 - Designed UML diagrams to clarify the system architecture
-- Focused on making class relationships and method responsibilities easy to understand
 - Contributed to the JavaFX-based UI implementation
 - Implemented vehicle movement logic
 - Worked in a team development environment using GitLab